arcanma/Umbria_osm_stats/README.md

  This file

 -auto_umbria_osm.sh	 <br>
-﻿Main shell script, this script launch all operations, from data download to statistics export on .csv files, all log messages are saved in auto_umbria.log file for troubleshooting if needed.
+﻿Main shell script, this script launch all operations, from data download to statistics export on .csv files, all log messages are saved in auto_umbria.log file for troubleshooting if needed

 -query_list  <br>
  List of queries passed to psql for execution